 A glacier adventure

-The Athabasca Glacier is located right off the Icefields Parkway in the Canadian province of Alberta, just before the town of Jasper.
-It is the most visited glacier in North America and it’s receding every day.
-The glacier sits under the watchful eye of Mount Andromeda which is fittingly named for the Greek mythological maiden who was chained up because of her beauty.
+The Athabasca Glacier is located off the Icefields Parkway in the Canadian province of Alberta, near the town of Jasper.
+It’s the most visited glacier in North America and it’s receding every day.
+The glacier sits under the watchful eye of Mount Andromeda, which is fittingly named after the Greek mythological maiden who was chained up because of her beauty.
 Mount Andromeda looks on helplessly in the peak season, as 5,000 visitors trample on the ebbed ice.

-Brewster bus driver Kaley Weston is on a mission to spread awareness about the glacier by giving guided tours out of her renovated bus.
+Brewster bus driver Kaley Weston is on a mission to spread awareness about the glacier by giving guided tours aboard her renovated bus.

-The pint-sized Ontario native fell in love with the mountains after a trip to Vancouver.
+The Ontario adventurer fell in love with the mountains after a trip to Vancouver.
 Unable to shake her newfound passion, she packed up her things and headed west.
-She eventually moved back to Ontario and got her level 1 certification to be a ski instructor.
-She had several random jobs, but always managed to be patient with the whole “figuring out what to do with my life stuff.”
-Luckily for Brewster, a good friend of hers lured her back by sending her seasonal work opportunities in the Rockies.
+She eventually moved back to Ontario and got her level one certification to be a ski instructor.
+After that she took a series of thankless jobs, but always managed to be patient with the whole “figuring out what to do with my life stuff,” as she puts it.
+Luckily for Brewster, a good friend of hers lured her back by giving her seasonal work opportunities near Vancouver.
 Ultimately, this led her to Athabasca Glacier, unlocking her obsession with climbing the Canadian Rockies.

 THE RED BULLETIN: What was the hardest part of working and driving on the glacier?

 KALEY WESTON: We were working on a massive chunk of ice that was literally moving and changing every minute of the day.
 It was such an unpredictable and dynamic environment to work in.
-The weather was crazy (thick whiteout blizzards in May, hailstorms, lightning).
-The landscape was constantly changing - shelving from the glacier, rock slides from the mountains, etc. Crevasses and milwells were always opening and closing all around our ice road.
-It took a lot to focus on delivering a good tour while also maneuvering a massive bus on a flowing glacier.
+The weather was crazy – thick whiteout blizzards in May.
+The landscape was constantly changing with shelving from the glacier, rock slides from the mountains, etc. Crevasses were always opening and closing all around our ice road.
+It took a lot to focus on delivering a good tour while also manoeuvring a massive bus on a flowing glacier.

 What was your driving experience before the buses?